Henry Ellis Harris: Litigation

 Harris gained media attention in 1962 when he went to court to prevent the Canal Zone and the United States Post Office Department from issuing large quantities of intentional error stamps to destroy the value of a few stamps that had reached circulation honoring the opening of the Thatcher Ferry Bridge (now the Bridge of the Americas) but lacking the silver ink used to depict the bridge.
 Harris had acquired some of the error stamps, and claimed that the issuance, which would reduce the value of the error stamps to a few cents each, violated his rights.
 He was successful in his lawsuit, for which he received the Luff Award from the American Philatelic Society in 1966 for exceptional contributions to philately.

 Later years

 In 1975, Harris sold his business to the venture capital arm of General Mills, which discontinued the stamps-on-approval mail-order service.
 Harris died in 1977 at Newton-Wellesley Hospital in Newton, Massachusetts.
 In 1979, Harris was posthumously elected to the American Philatelic Society Hall of Fame.
 In 2003, H. E. Harris & Co. consolidated with Whitman Coin Products, becoming Whitman Publishing.
+In November 2023, Whitman Publishing/H.E.
+Harris & Co. and its product brands were acquired by CDN Publishing, LLC, consolidating two longtime leaders in numismatic and philatelic publications.
+Now known as Whitman Brands, the company unites the distinct brands CDN, Whitman, H.E.
+Harris, Cowens, and Whitman Expos under one umbrella, aiming to serve the entire collecting community.